-Four landscape photographers share their tips and recommendations on where to capture the best autumnal landscapes in the UK
+Four landscape photographers share their tips and recommendations on the best locations in the UK for autumn landscape photography

 Golitha Falls, Bodmin Moor, Cornwall

 Golitha Falls is a steep-sided wooded valley and a National Nature Reserve.
 It is located a short drive from the village of Minions with access to the reserve via minor roads from the A38, A30 and B3254.
 The car park is just north of Draynes Bridge and you can grab a drink or something to eat at nearby Inkie’s Smokehouse.

 Once parked, follow the path along the River Fowey and you will discover various viewpoints of the river as it flows and cascades through the valley.
 The woodland is mostly beech and looks spectacular in late October and early November when autumnal colour is typically at its best.

 A bright, but overcast day is best for shooting woodland interiors.
 Attach a polarising filter to reduce glare and reflections from shiny foliage.
 An exposure of roughly a second is a nice length for rivers and waterfalls – being long enough to create motion, while retaining texture and interest in the water.
 This is also a good spot for fungi, so take a close focusing lens and study the woodland floor for subjects.